It Runs in the Family for Doctors Loh and Trattler

 There’s also one additional familial similarity: Both Dr. Loh and Dr. Trattler have recently switched to compounded medications and prescribe OMNI by OSRX® drops for their patients.

-For cataract surgery, I made the switch to OMNI by OSRX and it’s been a huge overall improvement for our patients for three specific reasons.
+For post-op, I made the switch to OMNI by OSRX and it’s been a huge overall improvement for our patients for three specific reasons.

 - Ease of use.
-Patients can use multiple medications in one bottle … instead of multiple bottles.
+Patients can use multiple medications in one bottle.